Searching for petroleum wealth in risky Mid-Continent fields.

 Wichita Oil & Gas Company drilled southeast of the train station at Schulte, Kansas, in 1916.
 About 50 miles away, citizens of Anthony had gathered in 1902 to celebrate the driving of the first spike on the Kansas City, Mexico & Orient Railway.
 Photo courtesy Kansas Historical Society.

-The company further assured investors, “The field is entirely new of course and no one can tell what may be discovered.
+The exploration company further assured investors, “The field is entirely new of course and no one can tell what may be discovered.
 If oil or gas found here it will put Wichita oil the map.”

 For “poor boy” companies with limited capitalization like Wichita Oil & Gas, the costs of continued drilling were often financed through increased stock sales and hyperbole.
 Accurate newspaper accounts were rare.
 One Wichita Oil & Gas executive appealed to potential investors on Christmas Eve in 1916.